rrommel495/simple_todo_list/process.md

 2. whenever you remove the item from the list, it also taken away from the array

-- \_you can check it on the Inspect>Console of the page
+- you can check it on the Inspect>Console of the page

+3. started designing it using Bootstrap

+### April 10

+1. Just added some comments and other info.

+- _I was focused on going back to the basics in preparation to Node.JS_